 Understand and Secure Your Cloud Services

-Maintenance and optimisation of existing cloud services are vitally important when choosing to move your data storage off-premise and into the cloud.
+Maintenance and optimization of existing cloud services are vitally important when choosing to move your data storage off-premise and into the cloud.
 Thoughtful, supervised migration paired with 24×7 monitoring, management, and support are necessary to protect your existing data and control who has access.

 Detect Potential Intrusions Faster

 A NextGen Firewall paired with a Security Information and Event Management (SIEM) solution secures your valuable data while also resulting in actionable intrusion alerts.
 This threat data allows your business to identify and mitigate vulnerabilities sooner.
 Additionally, filtering malicious or just unwanted web traffic paired with advanced application control stops threats before they reach your users.

 Advanced Endpoint Detection and Response (EDR) is a vital tool for managing threats originating from endpoint devices.
 Planning for fully automated, proactive security for all device types running on current or legacy OSs means no attack route is left open.
 EDR protection monitors for the behavior of malware, ransomware, and other attacks and is not reliant upon known attack signatures.
 As a result endpoints are protected from the ever evolving arsenal of attacks available to threat actors.
 As the remote workforce continues to expand, endpoint security is becoming a must-have.

 Have a Plan